-The Company's Board of Directors has adopted an Audit Committee Charter which requires the Audit Committee to review with management and the independent auditor and approve all transactions and courses of dealing with parties related to the Company.
-This obligation of the Audit Committee is described on page 7 of this Proxy Statement, which states that the Audit Committee is responsible for reviewing and approving related party transactions.
-Also, as described on page 7 of this Proxy Statement, the Company has adopted a Code of Ethics for Senior Financial and Executive Officers and a Code of Standards, Ethics and Conduct applicable to the Company's management-level employees.
-The codes require that all of our employees and directors avoid conflicts of interest, defined as situations where the person's private interests interfere in any way, or even appear to interfere, with the interests of the Company as a whole.
-In addition, at least annually each director and executive officer completes a detailed questionnaire that inquires about any business relationship that may give rise to a conflict of interest and all transactions in which we are involved and in which the executive officer, a director or a related person has a direct or indirect material interest.
-It is our policy that any potential conflict of interest transaction with an executive officer or director or any transaction that triggers disclosure under Item 404(a) of Regulation S-K as a result of these inquiries is required to be reviewed and approved or ratified by the Audit Committee.
-All of the transactions and relationships described below took place or were in place prior to fiscal 2010.
+The Company's Board of Directors has adopted an Audit Committee Charter which requires the Audit Committee to review with management and the independent registered public accountants and approve all transactions and courses of dealing with parties related to the Company.
+This obligation of the Audit Committee is described earlier in this Proxy Statement in the "Election of Directors" section, which states that the Audit Committee is responsible for reviewing and approving related party transactions.
+Also, as described earlier in this Proxy Statement in the "Election of Directors" section, the Company has adopted a Code of Ethics for Senior Financial and Executive Officers and a Code of Standards, Ethics and Conduct applicable to the Company's management-level employees.
+The codes require that all of our employees and Directors avoid conflicts of interest, defined as situations where the person's private interests interfere in any way, or even appear to interfere, with the interests of the Company as a whole.
+In addition, at least annually each Director and executive officer completes a detailed questionnaire that inquires about any business relationship that may give rise to a conflict of interest and all transactions in which we are involved and in which the executive officer or Director or a related person has a direct or indirect material interest.
+It is our policy that any potential conflict of interest transaction with an executive officer or Director or any transaction that triggers disclosure under Item 404(a) of Regulation S-K as a result of these inquiries is required to be reviewed and approved or ratified by the Audit